-“Ethyl,” the world’s first anti-knock gasoline containing a tetraethyl lead compound quickly proved popular with motorists.
-It’s properties would prove vital for aviation engines during World War II, even as danger from the lead content increasingly became apparent.
+Anti-knock gasoline containing a tetraethyl lead compound also proved vital for aviation engines during World War II, even as danger from the lead content increasingly became apparent.

 Powering Allied Victory in World War II

-Phillips Petroleum – today’s ConocoPhillips – was involved early in aviation fuel research and had already provided high gravity gasoline for some of the first mail-carrying airplanes after World War I.
+Phillips Petroleum – later ConocoPhillips – was involved early in aviation fuel research and had already provided high gravity gasoline for some of the first mail-carrying airplanes after World War I.

 Phillips Petroleum produced aviation fuels before it produced automotive fuels.
 The company’s gasoline came from the high-quality oil produced during the Osage County oil boom, which began in 1917.